everett-lee/Snacksack/README.md

 The app is deployed with Spring Boot running as a Docker image with an attached Redis cache.

-The app treats finding maximum calories as a version of the '0 1 knapsack problem' - so assumes each item is purchased only once - and uses the bottom up 'dynamic programming' approach to finding an answer.
+The app treats finding maximum calories as a version of the '0 1 knapsack problem' - so assumes each item is purchased only once - and uses the bottom up 'dynamic programming' approach to produce an answer.

 The money parameter (weight in the standard knapsack problem) is converted to pence, resulting